Establishment of the College

 By the close of the second year of operations, Tyler had served 2,733 persons in credit courses and approximately 1,000 others in non-credit programs.
 At the first formal graduation exercises on June 14, 1969, degrees and certificates were awarded to 61 students.

 Tyler’s Chester Campus continued to expand to meet the growing needs of the community.
 In the spring of 1973, construction was begun on a two-year project that doubled its facilities.
 Construction included an extension to Godwin Hall to offer more engineering technology laboratories and classrooms and the building of Moyar Hall, a two-story "Learning Resources" building that housed the library, audio-visual facilities, classrooms, laboratories and student services administrative offices.

 Moyar Hall at Chester was named for George Moyar, a member of the original College Board who passed away while serving on the Board.
 Because of Moyar's dedication and contributions to the initial growth of the institution, his fellow College Board members decided to acknowledge his impact on Tyler by naming a building in his honor.

 Continued Expansion of Services

 To meet continued demand, the college began to seek other facilities throughout the region to hold classes.
-The college opened an annex at Fort Lee in 1980 and a Midlothian Outreach Office in August of 1981.
+The college opened an annex at Fort Lee, now named Fort Gregg-Adams, in 1980 and a Midlothian Outreach Office in August of 1981.
 Twelve to 20 classes were offered annually over the next three years at Midlothian High School (the current middle school), Swift Creek Middle School, Winfree Baptist Church, St. Edward's Catholic Church, the Midlothian Branch of the Chesterfield Library System and the Brandermill Community Center.